Virus fight at risk as world's medical glove capital struggles with lockdown

 MARGMA expects demand to jump 16% to 345 billion gloves this year, with Malaysia’s market share rising two percentage points to 65%.
 Thailand usually follows at about 18% and China at 9%.

 Top Glove said orders have doubled since February and it sees sales rising by a fifth in the next six months.
-Its stock, with a market value of about $3.5 billion, has risen by a third this year versus a fall of 16% in the wider market .
+Its stock, with a market value of about $3.5 billion, has risen by a third this year versus a fall of 16% in the wider market.

-The company, with customers in 195 economies, registered the highest net money inflow last week among listed Malaysian firms, along with peer Hartalega Holdings Bhd (HTHB.KL), showed MIDF Research data.
-Other glove makers include Kossan Rubber Industries Bhd (KRIB.KL) and Careplus Group Bhd (CARE.KL).
+The company, with customers in 195 economies, registered the highest net money inflow last week among listed Malaysian firms, along with peer Hartalega Holdings Bhd, showed MIDF Research data.
+Other glove makers include Kossan Rubber Industries Bhd and Careplus Group Bhd.

 “We are fortunate enough to be in essential goods,” said Lim.
 “These few months and at least the next six months will be an all-time high in terms of sales volume, revenue and profit.”